airteliq/Airtel-IQ-One-to-One-Video-Chat-Sample-Web-Application-NodeJs-Server/README.md

-# Video Application Server Code Sample in Node.js
+# Video Application Server Code Sample in Node.js and Airtel IQ Web Toolkit

 This Application Server code sample in Node.js facilitates communication between your client application and Airtel IQ Video Server.
 The communication takes place with the help of a Rest API service known as Airtel IQ Server API that allows you to provision a video room on the Airtel IQ Server and create a token to access the video room.